chuckstack/introduction/readme.md

 - Basic functionality - supports basics like CRUD (create, read, update and delete) with minimal effort
 - Kind educator - needs someone in the community who makes the technology kind to the target audience
 - Kind integrator - needs someone local to you digitally to help you leverage the tool
 - Synergy - supports other tools in the stack.
-Example: runs on or integrates with postgresql
+Example: runs on or integrates with PostgreSQL
 - Simple architecture - not overly complicated relative to the tool's purpose
 - Enterprise scalability - it needs to scale to support an organization of at lease 100 people if not 1000 across multiple continents
 - Enterprise testing and deployment - it needs to support team development where improvements can be development, tested and accepted in dedicated environments and easily migrated to production using CI/CD concepts or scripts